for-giobbe/BASE/tutorial_4.md

 ```

 The likelihood summary which has been generated in the output folder shows that all genes passed the LRT, and
-thus that a certain omega variability among the different sites of our allignments can be observed:
+thus that a certain omega variability among the different sites of our alignments can be observed:

 ```
 Ortholog_Cluster  Model1  NSsites_a  Model1np  Model1LnL      Rep1  Model2  NSsites_a.1  Model2np  Model2LnL      Rep2  LRT       df  p.value  significance